There is nothing quite as good as Homemade Oreo cookies and milk.

 - 2 cups all-purpose flour (plus some for dusting)

 - A pinch of salt

 - 1 tablespoons milk (add more if needed)

 - ½ cup (one stick) unsalted butter, softened

 - ½ cup vegetable shortening

 - 3 cups confectioners’ sugar, sifted

 - 1 teaspoon clear vanilla extract

-I love the fact that you can make the cookie dough ahead of time, freeze it and making them when ever you like.
-The filling is a snap to make and it’s really good.
-These Homemade Oreo cookies would make an awesome gift for any cookie lover or for someone special.
+I love the fact that you can make the cookie dough ahead of time, freeze it and make them whenever you like.
+The filling is a snap to make, and it’s superb.
+These Homemade Oreo cookies would make an excellent gift for any cookie lover or someone special.

 Time to eat…